Walker's Court

-Walker's Court is a pedestrian street in the Soho district of the City of Westminster, London.
-The street dates from around the early 1700s and escaped modernisation in the late nineteenth century so that it retains its original narrow layout.
-In the twentieth century the small shops that traded from the street gradually closed and from the late 1950s the street became associated with Soho's sex trade.
+Walker's Court is a pedestrian alleyway in the Soho district of the City of Westminster, London.
+The passage dates from around the early 1700s and escaped modernisation in the late nineteenth century so that it retains its original narrow layout.
+In the twentieth century the small shops that traded from the alley gradually closed and from the late 1950s the alley became associated with Soho's sex trade.
 The Raymond Revuebar opened in 1958 and closed in 2004.
-There are now plans to redevelop the street.
+There are now plans to redevelop the passage.

 Location

-The street is pedestrianised and runs between Peter Street in the north and the junction of east Brewer Street (originally Little Pulteney Street) and Rupert Street in the south.
-The two sides of Walker's Court are joined by a privately owned bridge halfway down.
+The alley is pedestrianised and runs between Peter Street in the north and the junction of east Brewer Street (originally Little Pulteney Street) and Rupert Street in the south.
+The two sides of Walker's Court are joined halfway down by a privately owned bridgeway that was once part of the Raymond Revuebar.

 Early history

 The vicinity of Walker's Court was built up in the late seventeenth and early eighteenth centuries.
 Building leases were granted in the area to a number of tradesmen in 1719 and 1720, one of whom was John Walker of St. Martin's, a bricklayer, but it is uncertain if that is the source of the street name.